-- o Fee computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11. - (1) Title of each class of securities to which transaction applies: - (2) Aggregate number of securities to which transaction applies: - (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): - (4) Proposed maximum aggregate value of transaction: - (5) Total fee paid:

-o Fee paid previously with preliminary materials.
+File d by a Party other than the Registrant o Che ck the appropriate box: ) Preli minary Proxy Statement ) Conf idential, for Use of the Commission Only (as permitted by Rule 14a-6(e)(2)) X Defir nitive Proxy Statement ) Defi nitive Additional Materials ) Solic iting Material under §240.14a-12 OSI Systems, Inc. (Name of Registrant as Specified In Its Charter) (Name of Person(s) Filing Proxy Statement, if other than the Registrant) Pay ment o f Filing Fee (Check the appropriate box): X No fe ee required. ) Fee (computed on table below per Exchange Act Rules 14a-6(i)(1) and 0-11.
+Title of each class of securities to which transaction applies: , , (2) Aggregate number of securities to which transaction applies: (3) Per unit price or other underlying value of transaction computed pursuant to Exchange Act Rule 0-11 (set forth the amount on which the filing fee is calculated and state how it was determined): (4) Proposed maximum aggregate value of transaction: (5) Total fee paid: ) Fee r paid previously with preliminary materials.

-- o Check box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the offsetting fee was paid previously.
-Identify the previous filing by registration statement number, or the Form or Schedule and the date of its filing. - (1) Amount Previously Paid: - (2) Form, Schedule or Registration Statement No.:
+) offse k box if any part of the fee is offset as provided by Exchange Act Rule 0-11(a)(2) and identify the filing for which the tting fee was paid previously.
+Identify the previous filing by registration statement number, or the Form or Schedule he date of its filing.

+(1) Amount Previously Paid:

+(2) Form, Schedule or Registration Statement No.:

 (3) Filing Party:

+(4) Date Filed: